TouchDesigner/CustomOperatorSamples/TOP/ONNXCandyStyleTOP/README.md

   * 2023.12308 is available [here](https://www.dropbox.com/scl/fi/zl5vdxi9eufdiocv2592v/TouchDesigner.2023.12308.exe?rlkey=92hvqbytiyybc9lye2xnfh2g4&dl=0).
   * We hope to find a more general solution to this issue in the near future.
 * Requires an Nvidia GPU.
 Currently this example uses CUDA as the execution engine.
+* Requires the CUDA 11.8 Toolkit to be installed.
 * It requires ONNX runtime version 1.18.1, for CUDA 11.
 Newer ONNX runtime releases are only for CUDA 12.
   * The project currently looks for the headers/libs for ONNX in C:/Program Files/onnxruntime
   * Download 1.18.1 runtime from the [ONNX Github](https://github.com/microsoft/onnxruntime/releases/download/v1.18.1/onnxruntime-win-x64-gpu-1.18.1.zip).
 Unzip this into C:/Program Files/onnxruntime so the directories exist with the .lib and .h files: